percy55/lunar-remote-monitoring-system/Readme.txt

 Released under the BSD 2-Clause license.
 Don't want to have to include the license text when you commercially implement this?
 Talk to me.

 Sign Off:
-Martin COLEMAN, Caloundra, Australia.
+Martin A. COLEMAN, Caloundra, Australia.
 May 2013. http://www.mchomenet.info http://www.mchomenet.info/lunar.html